Muthoni Likimani

 Mūthoni Gacanja Likimani (born 1926) is a Kenyan activist and writer, who has published works of both fiction and non-fiction, as well as children's books.
 In her career she has also been a broadcaster, actress, teacher and publisher.
 She was the first Kenyan beauty queen, the first African to establish a public relations firm in Kenya and one of the country's earliest female authors.
-She was also Kenya Broadcasting Corporation (KBC) first female producers.
+She was also one of the first female producers of the Kenya Broadcasting Corporation (KBC).

 Biography

 Mūthoni Likimani was born and raised in Kahuhia Mission, Mūrang'a District, Kenya, the daughter of Mariuma Wanjiūra and Rev. Levi Gacanja Her father was one of the first Kenyan Anglican church ministers.
 She taught at Kahuhia Teachers’ Training College, before undertaking further studies in Britain and Israel, becoming involved in broadcasting and public relations.
 She went on to become one of the first women producers at the Kenya Broadcasting Corporation, working on women's and children's programmes, and was a freelance broadcaster for the BBC.
 She founded Noni's Publicity, a public relations company that also undertook publishing, including producing the periodical Women of Kenya.

 Her first novel, They Shall Be Chastised, was published in 1974, followed by What Does a Man Want? in the same year.
 In 1985 her third and most important book appeared, Passbook Number F. 47927: Women and Mau Mau in Kenya, its title a reference to her identity number during the Mau Mau struggle.
 It is a fictional work that dramatizes the roles women played and the strategies they adopted in their daily lives during the fight for freedom.

 In the 1980s, Likimani became a Nairobi city councillor, which position she held until the Kenyan government replaced the council with a city commission.
 Her autobiography, Fighting Without Ceasing, was published in 2005.

 In 2007, she received the World YWCA Council Award in recognition of dedicated leadership for her involvement as a Women's Rights Activist.
 In 2014, she was appointed Peace Ambassador in Kenya of the International Forum for the Literature and Culture of Peace (IFLAC).